 Podcast Studio Lighting

 If you are using your podcast studio to record the video of your podcast then it is important that you get some lighting.
 Remember: everything you do is a reflection of your brand.
 Because of this if you are going to have people watching you then let’s make sure everyone can see how good you look.
 The good news is this doesn’t have to be elaborate or expensive and it can be done pretty simply.

-Lume Cube Broadcast Lighting (https://amzn.to/3sBZdYb) – $99.95.
+Lume Cube Broadcast Lighting (Buy on Amazon) – $99.95.
 One thing that was important to me in building out my podcast studio was versatility.
 I’m often traveling and want to be able to deliver the same level of video & audio quality no matter where I go.
 After extensive research to find a portable light I settled on this one.
 It gets the job done and is easy to transport and set up.
 I highly recommend you get the one with the tripod as it’s much more stable than the suction cup that sticks to your computer.